digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/dashboard.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-## Current ToolJet Version
+## Current JumpStart Version

-The current version of ToolJet is displayed on the top right corner of the dashboard.
+The current version of JumpStart is displayed on the top right corner of the dashboard.

 <div style={{textAlign: 'center'}}>